 Stay connected to your passions.

 If you already know what you’re passionate about, then you already have an advantage, if not, there’s no need to worry.
-Find the thing that makes you the most happy when you’re doing it, whether it’s sports, painting, horseback riding, or gardening.
+Find the thing that makes you the happiest when you’re doing it, whether it’s sports, painting, horseback riding, or gardening.

 Be particular about the people who surround you.